BDen32/Milestone-Project-1/README.md

 > - Health and wellbeing
 >
 > #### The website needs to allow users to:
-> - View information about the club including membership details
+> - View information about the club including membership prices
 > - Contact the club if needed
 > - See photos of members, fish, the environment
 > - Sign up to a newsletter